Catherine22/SecuritySample/README.md

 >3.
 Is this a real, compatible device?
 >4.
 Whether my application is running on a rooted device or not.

-Well, safetyNet APIs are used to evaluate the environment where your app runs is safe and compatible with the Android API.
-To check the integrity of the app, compatibility and signature.
-Let your server decides the following step is to continue or stop connecting to untrusted devices immediately.
+Well, safetyNet APIs are used to evaluate if the environment where your app runs is safe and compatible with the Android API or not.
+To check the integrity, compatibility and signature of your app by calling Attestation APIs.
+Let your server decide to continue or to stop connecting to that untrusted device immediately.

 # Features